 My outreach work was recognised with numerous awards from my university, as well as being shortlisted for a national STEM inspiration award and being invited to present my work at the House of Lords.

-As well as this, I have been involved with a number of national initiatives such as the Big Bang Fair for up to eight years and am a current competition judge.
+As well as this, I have been involved with a number of national initiatives, such as the Big Bang Fair for up to nine years, and this year I was made the youngest ever competition head judge for the science category projects.

-I am delighted to be joining the WES UGB and excited to support the Board’s work for the upcoming year.
+I am delighted to be continuing on the WES UGB for my 2nd year running, and am very excited to support the Board’s work for the upcoming year.

-My name is Juliette Goddard and I am currently studying for my masters in mechanical engineering, in my penultimate year of my degree.
-This year I joined the newly-founded Watt Women society at Heriot Watt university as Vice-president and in less than a year our society has organised an industry site visit, outreach events to the local primary schools and a panel event for international women's day!
+My name is Juliette Goddard and I am currently studying for my masters in mechanical engineering, in my final year of my degree.
+Following a first sucessful year last year, I was re-elected to be the Vice-president of the Watt Women society at Heriot Watt university.
+In the societies first year we ran a number of sucessful events including an industry site visit, outreach events to the local primary schools and a large panel event for international womens day.
 We hope to continue to grow our society in the coming years as we have seen a need to create a community of female undergraduate students as we are disproportionately represented in our male-dominated courses at university.

-Getting the chance to sit on the WES University Group Board is a great oppurtunity to link with other WES societies and motivated female students.
+Getting the chance to sit on the WES undergraduate board is a great oppurtunity to link with other WES societies and motivated female students.
 I aim to feedback everything to the society so that we can continue to support, encourage and advocate for all the female STEM students at Heriot-Watt.